Sven-Seyfert/Au3AnswerByTag/README.md

 ## Description

 Au3AnswerByTag is a support tool for the Servicedesk employees of [University of Twente](https://www.utwente.nl/en/) in the Netherlands.
 Answers of repeating questions can be stored within the tool.
-Then they can quick and easy found by tags and copied in rich text format style to email program of choice.
+They can quick and easily found by tags and copied in rich text format style to email program of choice.

 ## Features